 You'll have the opportunity to explore your own personal creativity by looking at development work by a range of artists, photographers, and filmmakers.
 The emphasis will be on your personal exploration of ideas and sources of inspiration, which can result in a one-minute moving image project, or a series of still images (which could include text).

 Practices of Looking

-This unit provides you with the grounding in the conventions of academic writing and discourse in film and media studies.
+This unit is designed to provide you with grounding in the conventions of academic writing and discourse in film and media studies.
 Through the examination of codes and conventions of reading images in contemporary culture, you will be introduced to a range of theoretical models and debates.

 Storytelling and Staging

 You'll be encouraged to analyse texts and create your own stories, through an exploration of different forms of storytelling.
 You'll also be introduced to ideas of narrative and paintings and work on the staging of a story.

 This unit allows you to explore the practical, theoretical and ethical problems associated with the representation of people or places using digital media.
 During this unit you'll develop research skills and an understanding of the application of still and moving image production processes.
 Working in a small group you'll undertake research leading to the production of a short film which presents a portrait of an individual, a group/organisation or a place.
 Working as an individual, you'll undertake research leading to the production of a digital online photographic portfolio which represents a portrait of an individual or a place.

 Stories for the Screen

 You'll explores the practice of screen storytelling focusing particularly on the role of the screenwriter.
 It addresses the fundamental question: how do we, as filmmakers, go about telling our stories on screen?
 At the core of this unit are writing workshops, through which you will gain a foundation in the skills needed to work with screenplays effectively, whatever role you seek to perform in the filmmaking process.
 You'll also be challenged to make a short film, rotating roles within a production group in order to explore the translation of a script to screen.